Professor David Aanensen

 Director of the Centre for Genomic Pathogen Surveillance and Group Leader

-David is the Director of the Centre for Genomic Pathogen Surveillance (CGPS) which is based at The Wellcome Sanger Institute brings together expertise in data modeling, software development, epidemiology, bioinformatics and machine learning, genomic technology, Good Financial Grant Practice (GFGP), training and capacity building.
-David is also a Senior Group Leader in Genomic Surveillance at the Big Data Institute, University of Oxford.
+David is the Director of the Centre for Genomic Pathogen Surveillance (CGPS) which brings together expertise in data modeling, software development, epidemiology, bioinformatics and machine learning, genomic technology, Good Financial Grant Practice (GFGP), training and capacity building.
+David is based at the Big Data Institute, University of Oxford.

 For endemic pathogens (and outbreak scenarios), epidemiological data combined with genomics can inform control strategies and interventions on a local, national and international scale.
 Data generation, integration, analytical flow and interpretation in real-time is challenging, but crucial for decision making and action.